 However, the Mayo Clinic indicates that there is very little scientific support for these claims.
 They recommend a healthy diet and physical activity as the most effective means to lose weight.

 Another one of the more promising studies about vinegar is related to satiety and weight loss.
 Satiety is the ability for your body to feel full and signal that it does not need to ingest more food.
-This helps to control your appetite and thus can minimize weight gain.
+This helps to control your appetite and thus minimizes weight gain.
 There is new research that demonstrates vinegar’s ability to increase satiety and glycemic control.

 In a study performed in Japan, 175 overweight people participated in a three-month study that measured the effectiveness of vinegar on weight loss.
 The participants were separated into two groups— one was given vinegar before each meal and the other was given water.
 The study found that the participants who consumed the vinegar lost roughly 2 pounds over the study.
 Vinegar, in this case, is believed to help the participants feel satiated before those who just drank water.
 Therefore, the participants in the vinegar control group ate less over the period of the study, which resulted in weight loss.
-However, once the study was over, those who lost weight, immediately gained it back again.
+However, once the study was over, those who lost weight immediately gained it back again.

 While this study is not specific to apple cider vinegar, the ability of apple cider vinegar to help manage the digestion of starch and regulate stomach acid production is believed to help weight control.

 And that brings us to another very important claim made by ACV— its effect on your body’s stomach acid production.
 This is quite an interesting one, and it was the one that initially introduced our team to ACV in the first place!
-After a visit to a gastroenterologist ended with a recommendation to include a teaspoon of ACV in the morning to reduce stomach acidity.
-We couldn’t help but wonder…why?
+After a visit to a gastroenterologist ended with a recommendation to include a teaspoon of ACV in the morning to reduce stomach acidity, we couldn’t help but wonder…why?
 And although there is no literature that speaks to this premise, there is a very interesting hypothesis regarding apple cider vinegar…

 Acid + Acid = Neutral?